metisvela/sailtrack/README.md

 The following tools and protocols have been used in order to collect and monitor the measurements:

-* [MQTT](https://mqtt.org): messaging protocol used to communicate between modules over WiFi using the publish-subscribe pattern.
+* [MQTT](https://mqtt.org): Messaging protocol used to communicate between modules over WiFi using the publish-subscribe pattern.
 The lightness, speed and ease of use of the protocol determined its choice.
-* [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/): tool used to collect metrics from different sources (e.g. MQTT messages) and store them in several possible ways (e.g. in a database).
+* [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/): Tool used to collect metrics from different sources (e.g. MQTT messages) and store them in several possible ways (e.g. in a database).
 It's part of the InfluxData TICK Stack, therefore it's easily configurable to work with the InfluxDB database.
-* [InfluxDB](https://www.influxdata.com/products/influxdb/): time-series database used to store measurements, logs, computed and raw data.
+* [InfluxDB](https://www.influxdata.com/products/influxdb/): Time-series database used to store measurements, logs, computed and raw data.
 It's one of the leading platforms for time-series application and it's highly optimized for this kind of use case.
-* [Grafana](https://grafana.com): modular visualization tool that can be connected to a variety of data sources (included InfluxDB) and generates graphs, maps, and plots.
+* [Grafana](https://grafana.com): Modular visualization tool that can be connected to a variety of data sources (included InfluxDB) and generates graphs, maps, and plots.
 It is possible to build highly customized dashboards for every kind of application scenario.

 ![data-acquisition-diagram](Assets/Data%20Acquisition%20Diagram.svg)